 The Overworld is where every Minecraft player begins their journey, hosting the majority of the game's biomes.
 Let's take a closer look.

 The Forest and Plains biomes are the most common, making them ideal starting points for beginners.
-Here, you'll find an abundance of wood, food sources, and potential building spots.
-Variants include the Flower Forest, Birch Forest, Dark Forest, and Sunflower Plains.
+Here, you'll find an abundance of wood (which can be used to make charcoal), food sources, and potential building spots.
+For inspiration, check out our Minecraft house ideas.
+Variants include the Flower Forest (now with denser trees and more cohesive flower patches), Birch Forest, Dark Forest, and Sunflower Plains.

 Contrasting the lush greenery of forests and plains, Deserts are a harsh landscape, where water and vegetation are scarce.
-However, they're rich in sand, cacti, and unique structures like desert temples and villages, making them worth a visit.
+In recent updates, dead bushes now generate more frequently, and new ambient sounds have been added for sand, red sand, and terracotta blocks.
+Dead bushes can also occasionally creak.
+Short Dry Grass and Tall Dry Grass blocks have been added, generating in these biomes.
+However, they're rich in sand, cacti, and unique structures like desert temples and villages (where you can find villagers with various jobs), making them worth a visit.

-Mountains feature dramatic terrain and are rich in mineral resources, particularly coal and emeralds.
+Mountains feature dramatic terrain and are rich in mineral resources, particularly coal, emeralds, and diamonds.
+For tips on finding diamonds, check out our guide on how to find diamonds in Minecraft.
 However, the harsh conditions and steep cliffs can make survival more challenging.

 Swamps are a unique biome, characterized by their murky water, lily pads, and abundant sugar cane.
-They are also the only places where you'll find witches huts and slimes at night.
+In recent updates, blue orchids now generate more frequently, and there's a slight increase in swamp oak frequency.
+Swamp oaks no longer generate directly on the ground, and lily pads appear more often.
+Mangrove swamps now feature sparser mangrove trees that generate over water, and more frequent lily pads.
+They are also the only places where you'll find witches' huts and slimes at night.

 Dense and vibrant, Jungles are home to cocoa beans, melons, and the rare jungle temple.
 They're also the only biome where you'll find parrots and ocelots.